What to expect

-But that’s by no means to say that climbing this astonishing natural wonder will be a walk in the park.
-It is a gruelling climb under often trying weather conditions, on uneven terrain and exposed to the elements.
-But we can assure you that the sense of achievment and the view from the summit will be well worth all the hard work.
+But that’s by no means to say climbing this astonishing natural wonder will be a walk in the park.
+It is a gruelling climb under often trying weather conditions, on uneven terrain while being exposed to the elements.
+But we can assure you that the sense of achievement and the view from the summit will be well worth all the hard work.
 In the meantime, here’s what to expect along the way.

-You will be met at the small Kilimanjaro International airport by Kilimanjaro-Experience drivers and taken to your hotel.
-There will be a thorough pre-climbing briefing by the operations manager or climbing coordinator and Kilimanjaro-Experience’s staff will check your gear to see if you are OK with what you have or if you need to rent anything from us.
+You will be welcomed at the small Kilimanjaro International Airport by Kilimanjaro-Experience drivers who take you to your hotel.
+There will be a thorough pre-climbing briefing by one of our operations managers or climbing coordinator and Kilimanjaro-Experience’s team will check your gear to see whether you are sufficiently equipped with what you have or if you need to rent anything from us.
 Arriving at least a day before the climb will ensure enough time for the briefing, getting equipment in order and a good night’s sleep.

-You might want to book a trip up Kilimanjaro for a company, as a team building exercise, or for charity or fund-raising purposes.
-We would arrange for a private tour.
-This can be a minimum of one person up to groups of 35 to 100.
+You might want to book a trip up Kilimanjaro for a company, as a team building adventure, or for charity or fund-raising purposes.
+We would arrange this as private tour.
+Your group can consist of a minimum of one person up to groups of 35 to 100.

 On the mountain

 There are no hotels on Mount Kilimanjaro.
 There are no cable cars to the top, no paved paths and no running water.

 For people who have no camping experience, it might be a new adventure to sleep in tents on sleeping mats and in sleeping bags.
 Only on the Marangu route will you stay in fixed huts.
 However, the other routes are camping routes and porters will set up the tents before you arrive at the next campsite.
 In fact, porters carry the bulk of the heavy stuff, not only tents.